asmodeus812/nvim-fuzzymatch/README.md

 ["<m-d>"]   = delete next word to the right (forward) of the cursor in the query prompt
 ```

+First to look at the default binding for toggling between the `interactive and fuzzy` stages of the picker, when a picker is configured
+with an interactive state, the user is able to switch between them both - the interactive state is such that the user provided `content`
+stream is restarted based on the user input and new results are obtained from it.
+For example imagine that you would like to do a live
+grep of the current user query on a directory, while you type it in the results will be streamed into the picker from grep, once the
+grep command finishes, the user can optionally toggle into the fuzzy stage, to further fuzzy match on the results from the live grep.

+By default all pickers are non-interactive, and the default first and only stage that is available is the fuzzy matching stage, that is
+the normal operation of most all types of pickers.

-Take a good note of the `close` and `hide` actions, those are different and very powerful, when used together, the `hide` action allows you
+Another actions that deserves some attention are - `close` and `hide`, those are different and very powerful, when used together, the
-to hide the current picker away, retaining all of its state, and the picker state can be resumed again at any time by calling `open` method
+`hide` action allows you to hide the current picker away, retaining all of its state, and the picker state can be resumed again at any
-again on the same instance that was hidden.
-The `close` action is different and it usually destroys the state of the `picker` instance.
+time by calling `open` method again on the same instance that was hidden.
+The `close` action is different and it usually destroys the
-However you can still call `open` on the same picker instance, which would cause the internal state to be re-initialized.
+state of the `picker` instance.
+However you can still call `open` on the same picker instance, which would cause the internal state to
+be re-initialized.

+A neat feature that the hide feature provides is that you can `hide the picker while it is processing matches or streaming data in`, and
+revisit/resume it later, the streaming or/and matching `will not be canceled and will still be working in the background`

 Lets take an example, imagine you have created a picker that shows all files in the current directory, you have done some matching on it and
 now you `hide` it, calling `open` on the same picker instance will resume its state exactly as you have left it off.
 The same list of files
 will be visible, the prompt query, the last item that was in under preview, your cursor position in the list and preview windows and so on.

 However lets say now you create a new file in this directory, if you keep showing/hiding the picker the new file will not be part of the
+list (unless the stream providing the files list has not yet finished, see above, hiding a picker does not cancel the data streaming or
-list, and now instead of hiding the picker you instead `close` the picker, calling `open` again on the closed picker instance will cause the
+match processing, by default), and now instead of hiding the picker you instead `close` the picker, calling `open` again on the closed
-underlying content stream to be re-run, the new file that was created will be now part of the list, the old query will of course be lost and
+picker instance will cause the underlying content stream to be re-run, the new file that was created will be now part of the list, the old
-all previous matches and the last item that was under preview.
+query will of course be lost and all previous matches and the last item that was under preview.

+Another trigger that will cause the picker stream to be re-run is any changes in the picker `context`, if instead of simple primitive values
+you provide callbacks for the `env`, `cwd` or `args`, when the picker detects that the context has changed compared to what it was
+originally used to run the data stream with, the content will be automatically refreshed, regardless of whether you have `hidden or closed`
+the picker and now re-opening it.

 All built-in actions accept as an argument a callback, that callback will be invoked during the execution of the action, however for some
 actions this callback is necessary, as it is also acting as the converter of the `selected` items (see below for more details on what action